-Trip Planner: South Pacific / Australia / Victoria / Greater Melbourne / Darebin / Thornbury / Museums / Islamic Museum of Australia
+Trip Planner: South Pacific / Australia / Victoria / Greater Melbourne / Darebin / Thornbury / Islamic Museum of Australia

-The Islamic Museum of Australia is a community/not-for-profit foundation with the vision of establishing a leading cultural institution to showcase and preserve the arts, history, culture and rich heritage that Islam and Muslim societies have brought to the world and more importantly Australia.Our Thornbury vacation trip planner makes visiting Islamic Museum of Australia and other Thornbury attractions simple, and helps you make a travel plan personal to you.
+The Islamic Museum of Australia is a community/not-for-profit foundation with the vision of establishing a leading cultural institution to showcase and preserve the arts, history, culture and rich heritage that Islam and Muslim societies have brought to the world and more importantly Australia.For Islamic Museum of Australia and beyond, use our Thornbury day trip planning app to get the most from your Thornbury vacation.

 It will also provide unique cross-cultural and educational services offering fascinating insights into the Muslim Australian experience for visitors and school groups.